anaef/lua-linear/README.md

 #### `linear.reshape (vector, matrix {, matrix})`

 Reshapes a vector into one or more matrices.
 The number of elements of the vector and the matrices must match.

 #### `linear.totable (vector|matrix)`

 Converts a vector or matrix into a Lua table.
-The Lua table uses only standard Lua types, and can be converted back to a vector or matrix by passing it to `linear.tolinear`.
+The Lua table uses only standard Lua types, and can be converted back to a vector or matrix by passing it to the `linear.tolinear` function.

 #### `linear.tolinear (table)`

-Converts a Lua table returned by `linear.totable` into a vector or matrix.
+Converts a Lua table returned by the `linear.totable` function into a vector or matrix.

 #### `linear.dot (vector x, vector y)`